Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/teams-starting.md

 The Owner of a team can also exclude team members from a project.
 After unfollowing a project, you will receive notifications only about the tasks assigned to you within this project.

+<a name="team-settigs"></a>
 ### How Can I Change the Team's Privacy, Name or Description?

 If you are the Owner of a team you can change your team's settings.
-To do this, select your team and click/tap the **gear icon** next on top.
+To do this, select your team > click/tap the overflow menu next to its name > choose *Team Settings*.

+> change with a screenshot of the overflow menu
 <img src="../images/access-team-settings.png" alt="Accessing team settings" width="100%" />

 Here you can change your team's name, description and privacy.